bgstieber/APRA-PD-DAS-2019/apra_presentation_outline.md

  - What is Unsupervised Learning
  - Three Clustering Algorithms You Should Know
      + kmeans
+         * Remember to scale your data!
      + hierarchical clustering
      + DBSCAN
          * https://medium.com/netflix-techblog/tracking-down-the-villains-outlier-detection-at-netflix-40360b31732
  - An Example from WFAA
      + 5ish slides on Large Donor Clustering
-     + Important to describe how it was done (what was the data?), what the results were, how to generate insights (asking better questions) and next steps
+     + Important to describe how it was done (what was the data?), what the results were, how to generate insights (asking better questions and paragraph summaries) and next steps
  - Bonus: Large Donor Disruption in Philanthropy
      + "Get real" about growing inequalities and how this affects philanthropy
      + reference the Wealth_X_World_Ultra_Wealth_Report_2018_FINAL.pdf report